 Maron looked like he was about to add something else to the conversation, but he was cut short by the scream of a woman.
 The two of us were off like lightning, Maron because he was a skilled rider, and me because Surfal was following Maron’s lead.
 We darted down the road toward the sounds and when we arrived we stopped in our tracks.

-Two of the Stormwind guards were laughing.
-Scattered across the ground were fruits and vegetables, a canvas bag, and bent over trying to retrieve the items was the pale skinned woman… the warlock Kaellax.
+Two of the Stonehaven guards were laughing.
+Scattered across the ground were fruits and vegetables, a canvas bag, and bent over trying to retrieve the items was the woman I had met before… the Shadowspeaker named Kaellax.

 “What’s going on here?”
 Maron asked loudly.

 The two guards stopped laughing, but did nothing to help Kaellax up.
 They looked to Maron and appeared to be thinking over their response.

 “This wench was under attack,” one of them said, finally.
 “We were coming to help her, just as you have.”

 Maron squinted at them and then looked to Kaellax.
 “Is this true?”